-When it comes to determining the particular stipulations for Colorado-based CPAs, the state Board of Accountancy is responsible for setting the Colorado CPA CPE requirements, and governs the forms of continuing education which are acceptable for maintaining a designation.
+Ultimately, the state Board of Accountancy is responsible for setting the Colorado CPA CPE requirements.
+However, it also decides the forms of CPE which are acceptable for maintaining a designation.
 And since Colorado’s requirements differ from other states and locations, CPAs must know the rules and limitations for recertification.
 So, the table below highlights the primary recertification limitations and deadlines for Colorado.

 Colorado CPA CE Requirements and Recertification Deadlines

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|